 At the other extreme, for a stronger skater, not having enough support can affect progress as well.
 Finding the appropriate boot and blade combination is one of the most important aspects of getting a new pair of skates, and is worth spending time with an experienced skate fitter.

 When You Visit the Figure Skate Shop Allow enough time.
 The process of properly fitting a skate takes about an hour to three hours depending on the level of skating and boot you need and this should not be rushed.
 Having a boot that is properly fitted will reduce the skater’s chances of injury and increase the possibility of good performance.

-Most figure skates are heat mouldable, and a good fitter will always mould the boots for you, because if a boot is designed to be heat-moulded, it will always give a better fit after moulding than if it is not heat-moulded.
+Most figure skates are heat moldable, and a good fitter will always mold the boots for you, because if a boot is designed to be heat molded, it will always give a better fit after molding than if it is not heat molded.

 Professional fitters have a variety of other tools to help custom fit every boot.
 Bring your old skates.
 A used pair of skates tells a story.
 They tell the fitter about the strength of the skater, whether the skates have been tied properly during use, and many other things that help the fitter determine what boot the skater should be moving into.
 Bring the socks/tights that you usually skate in; this is important in getting an accurate fit.

 Bike Universe (122 - 20th Street West, Saskatoon Website: www.bikeuniverse.net; email: email@example.com Phone: 306-244-0200) provides complete skate fitting and skate sharpening services, from a discussion of the skater’s needs through to proper fitting and heat molding, to information on skate care, to after-sale service.
 They deal with a wide variety of boot and blade manufacturers, to offer the best possible range of pricing and fit.

 Many other larger Cities also provide stores that deal extensively with Figure Skates.